 The Room is a series of clever and intuitive puzzle games which originated on mobile devices, the original title was one of the first games I ever bought for my iPad.
 Since then we’ve seen a number of sequels, ports on PC, and even a Nintendo Switch edition via Team17, there’s a strong following for the unique and immersive experiences these titles provide.
 So logically, the next step for the developers was Virtual Reality, fully immersing their players within a mysterious and cryptic world known as The Room VR: A Dark Matter.

 Both published and developed by Fireproof Games, the masterminds behind all of the ‘The Room’ games, the jump from a fully interactive 3D puzzle game to a fully immersive 360-degree VR title is massive.
 You’re no longer solving a single puzzle in front of you on your screen, you’re physically placed within a puzzle, a building comprised of mysteries, secrets, and cryptic clues.
-This week has been a great week for PSVR owners, first we had Paper Beast, a game which is in my GOTY list, and now we have The Room VR: A Dark Matter – a game which follows suit and is easily one of the best puzzle games on the platform.
+This week has been a great week for PSVR owners, first, we had Paper Beast, a game that is on my GOTY list, and now we have The Room VR: A Dark Matter – a game that follows suit and is easily one of the best puzzle games on the platform.

 The year is 1908, there have been a number of disappearances throughout London, none of which left any traces of clues or evidence.
 However, one particular case caught your eye, the vanishing of an esteemed Egyptologist who worked at the British Institute of Archaeology.
 You can’t fathom how someone could have simply disappeared from such a secure facility without anyone seeing him or his kidnappers.
 What made this case even more strange was that the victim in question had told his colleagues he was on the verge of a great discovery – yet he was much more distracted than he used to be.